thingsboard/thingsboard-client-sdk/README.md

 // Enable skipping usage of the buffer for sends that are bigger than the internal buffer size
 #define THINGSBOARD_ENABLE_STREAM_UTILS 1

-// For the sake of example
-WiFiEspClient espClient;
+// Logging client
+const DefaultLogger logger;

+// Initialize underlying client, used to establish a connection WiFiClient espClient;

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

-// The SDK setup with 64 bytes for JSON buffer ThingsBoard tb(mqttClient);
+// The SDK setup with 64 bytes for JSON payload, 8 fields for JSON object and 2 maximum subscriptions of every possible type ThingsBoard tb(mqttClient, logger);
 ```

 ### Too much data fields must be serialized